HAWAII GENUINE PROGRESS INDICATOR (HI GPI)

 Hawaiʻi’s Genuine Progress Indicator (GPI) Report 2022

 Information on this site is based on “Updating the Genuine Progress Indicator for the State of Hawaiʻi” submitted by Kirsten L.L.
-Oleson, Ph.D., Professor, University of Hawaiʻi at Mānoa and Regina Ostergaard-Klem, Ph.D., Associate Professor, Hawaiʻi Pacific University in fulfillment of a project funded by the Department of Business, Economic Development and Tourism.
+Oleson, Ph.D., Professor, University of Hawaiʻi at Mānoa and Regina Ostergaard-Klem, Ph.D., Associate Dean and Associate Professor, Hawaiʻi Pacific University in fulfillment of a project funded by the Department of Business, Economic Development and Tourism.